johanneshilden/lets-parse/json-combinator/README.md

 ### Whitespace

 > Whitespace can be inserted between any pair of tokens.
-Excepting a few encoding details, that completely describes the language.

 ```haskell
 -- | Decode JSON data with possible leading blank space.